 It is notable that the E-M5 II offers wifi support, while the A900 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the A900 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the A900 was succeeded by the Sony A99.
+Both the E-M5 II and the A900 have been discontinued, but can regularly be found used on ebay.
+The A900 was replaced by the Sony A99, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Which of the two cameras – the Olympus E-M5 II or the Sony A900 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.